Buffy the Vampire Slayer: Plot summary

 After attempting to start a new life in Los Angeles, Buffy returns to town in season three.
-Angel has mysteriously been released from the demon dimension but is close to insanity due to the torment he suffered there.
+Angel has been mysteriously released from the demon dimension but is close to insanity due to the torment he suffered there.
 He recovers, but he and Buffy realize that a relationship between them can never happen and Angel leaves Sunnydale at the end of the season.
 Giles is fired from the Watchers' Council because he has developed a "father's love" for Buffy and he is replaced by Wesley Wyndam-Pryce.
-Towards the end of the season, Buffy announces that she will no longer be working for the Council.
+Towards the end of the season, Buffy announces that she will no longer be working for the council.
 Early in the season, she meets Faith, the Slayer activated after Kendra's death.
 She also encounters the affable Mayor Richard Wilkins III, who secretly has plans to "ascend" (become a "pure" demon) on Sunnydale High's graduation day.
 Although Faith initially works well with Buffy, she becomes increasingly unstable after accidentally killing a human and forms a relationship with the paternal yet manipulative mayor.
 The rivalry between Buffy and Faith eventually lands Faith in a coma.
 At the end of the season, after the mayor becomes a huge snake-like demon, Buffy, Angel, the Scooby Gang and the entire graduating class destroy him by blowing up Sunnydale High.
 At the end of the season, Angel and Cordelia leave the series to star in the spin-off series, Angel.

 Season four sees Buffy and Willow enroll at UC Sunnydale, while Xander joins the workforce and begins dating Anya, a former vengeance demon.
-Spike returns as a series regular and is abducted by the Initiative, a top-secret military installation based beneath the UC Sunnydale campus.
-They implant a microchip in his head that prevents from harming humans.
+Spike returns as a series regular and is abducted by The Initiative, a top-secret military installation based beneath the UC Sunnydale campus.
+They implant a microchip in his head that prevents him from harming humans.
 Every time he tries to harm a human, he suffers excruciating pain.
-He begins to fight on the side of the Scooby Gang, purely for the joy of fighting, upon learning that he can still harm other demons.
+Upon learning that he can still harm other demons, he joins in with the Scooby Gang, purely for the joy of fighting.
 Oz leaves town after realizing that he is too dangerous as a werewolf, and Willow falls in love with Tara Maclay, another witch.
+Faith awakens from her coma and escapes from Sunnydale to L.A.
 Buffy begins dating Riley Finn, a graduate student and US Army Ranger seconded to The Initiative.
 Although appearing to be a well-meaning anti-demon operation, The Initiative's sinister plans are revealed when Adam, a monster secretly built from parts of humans, demons and machinery, escapes and begins to wreak havoc on the town.
 Adam is destroyed by a magical composite of Buffy and her three friends, and The Initiative is shut down.